janus-idp/backstage-showcase/docs/dynamic-plugins/faq.md

 ## How to configure up a dynamic plugin project to publish to an npm registry?

+**WARNING:** Do not push derivated dynamic plugin packages to the public npm registry.
+Push it to a private or internal npm registry only.
+If possible use OCI images or tgz files to distribute the derived packages instead of npm registry. <!-- TODO: link to documentation about packaging plugins as OCI images or tgzs  -->

 1. Generate plugin derived package by running the following command:

   **NOTE:** If you are not using the latest RHDH version, see [versions](/dynamic-plugins/versions) document to see which version of the `@janus-idp/cli` you should use.